Why Catholic?

 The idea of different (and sometimes competing) Christian denominations would have been unthinkable to the early Christians, especially in light of Christ’s pronouncement on one shepherd and one flock (John 10:15) and his prayer that his disciples remain one (John 17:22).

 Only human weakness and sinfulness brought about the religious divisions that afflict Christianity today.
-The Orthodox Church drew apart from Rome off and on over several hundred years, finally separating in the eleventh century.
+The Orthodox Church drew apart from Rome intermittently over several hundred years, finally separating in the eleventh century.

 These churches can trace their roots back to Christ only through the Catholic Church.
 To put the matter rather bluntly: Why have anything else when you can have the real thing, especially when it comes to knowing and living the truths necessary for salvation?